What Is a Network Attached Storage (NAS)?

 - Software failure contributes to 10 of the total data loss index in most companies.

 When you consider the above, there are simple options that come into practice.
 You need to invest in a reliable storage mechanism.
-Also, your staffs need to be compliant with the technology to minimize human error.
+Also, your staffs need to be compliant with the technology to minimise human error.
 Lastly, there should be room for growth and expansion in your storage mechanism.
 If that is so, then Network Attached Storage is the best option for your problem.

 Network Attached Storage or NAS

 It is a robust storage facility located in the local network to improve the safety of information.
 The system allows the fast storage and retrieval of data based at the central location.
-The access is only for authorized personnel with a coded approval passes.
+The access is only for authorised personnel with a coded approval passes.
 Though it is a storage system, NAS is a smaller version of your computer embedded in your network.
 Simply put, it is a discreet mini CPU to keep your data for future reference.

 The storage mechanism in soft is placed in a NAS box.
 The hardware unit becomes the server unit for the local network.
 In essence, it consists of the drives, CPU, and random access memory.
 It is good to know that the NAS box comes in a preconfigured manner for ease of use.